-

 on the breathless night on the bridge with one end I remember you

 Unfortunately Ember’s condition deteriorated significantly the second week of September.
+She was not able to pee normally and our efforts to express her bladder were unsuccessful.
+The only way to keep her bladder from getting dangerously distended was to drain it with a needle.
+At this point it was clear that while we could keep Ember alive a while longer, it was at the cost of a significant loss of comfort for her and with no hope of recovery for her in the future.
 Sadly, we decided it was time for the final mercy we can give our animal friends when their bodies fail them.
 Dr. Becker came out and gently put Ember into her last sleep on the evening of September 12.
 The next time I see the streak of fire from a shooting star, I’ll think of her, our own little streak of fire.

 Ember came to live with us along with her (foster) sister, Devon, in spring of 2000, as a tiny ball of dark brown fluff with a little white poof on the end of her tail.
 Less than a quarter the size of wolf pups of that age, the girls presented problems Wolf Park hadn’t seen before; notably, they could almost fit inside the human baby bottles we used for the wolves.
 We purchased kitten feeding bottles at the pet store and spent an exciting couple of hours in the office carefully adjusting them.
 The UPS delivery driver was quite surprised to be handed a bottle when he entered and asked to test the flow rate.
 The fox kits (all parts included) were so tiny and quiet that for a while it was safe to have a television in the nursery, and the girls got to watch “Yellow Submarine” while balanced on the stomach of a snoozing puppy mom.